This blog is where I share insights from any number of adventures in data analysis.

 I installed GraalVM to do polyglot data science in a notebook.

-I created a jupyter notebook to access mysql database.
+I created a Jupyter Notebook to access the MySQL database.

 This is good for accessing a local database.

-I plan to update this to practicing Polyglot data wrangling. i.e. get data from db into R and Python data frames and do some quick explorations.
+I plan to update this to practice Polyglot data wrangling. i.e., get data from db into R and Python data frames and do some quick explorations.

 Comments